 Nowadays, it is extremely important that your company not only be rich in data, but also rich in insight.
 Business Intelligence refers to the process of extracting information and transforming it into data that will support the future decisions of your company.
 Business Intelligence provides a platform to build data for insight through queries, reports and online analytical processing.

 Business Intelligence is gaining a sturdier foothold in the business sector based on its ability to be fast and effective.
 It allows for quick and detailed data analysis along with easier eye-catching presentation that surpasses those long hours spent hashing out statistics and spreadsheets.
 Ultimately, the better your Business Intelligence tool is, the smaller the revenue drain will be.
-Here is a list of some of the best functions Business Intelligence software can provide.
+Here is a list of some of the best functions a business intelligence software with field service can provide.

 This function covers the everyday processes involved in a business.
 Managers that handle transactions typically use this type of report in an effort to track daily sales and detect shortages.
 Because Business Intelligence allows for these processes to be automated, these reports can be handled in real-time.
 Automation also allows for finding the source of a problem faster without spending an endless amount of time on analysis.
 Less time spent on never-ending spreadsheets means less errors and more up-to-date accurate information.